euphonie/study-notes/Computer Science/Theory/Natural Language Processing/RNNs/Recurrent Neural Networks.md

 #### Overfitting

 Overfitting is the quality of having a model that almost exactly represents the behaviour of the data.
-In this case, noise
+In this case, noise or random elements, are also taken into account to build the model and may affect the estimation on new and unknown data.
+The model will fail generalizing for new inputs.
+The two solutions for overfitting are:
+- Stop the training process early
+-

 ## Vanishing Gradient Problem